-Trends such as mergers, acquisitions and consolidation in the waste industry continue to rise, which creates concerns for businesses.
+Growing trends such as mergers, acquisitions and consolidation in the waste industry continue to increase, especially in the current environment.
+This creates concerns for businesses who suddenly find themselves faced with a new company to deal with.
 Reduced competition limits choices, leads to price increases, and creates confusion in the marketplace.
 As a result, customers of waste management companies going through transitions often experience unsubstantiated cost increases, service interruptions and invoice discrepancies.
 Many businesses are forced to allocate additional resources to navigate these changes and limit adverse operational impacts.

 Growing monopolies in the waste management industry

 Industry consolidation is being driven by the mega waste companies.
 With a desire for broad market control, these companies are looking for additional assets and resources by acquiring smaller companies that in many cases are experiencing financial constraints brought on by larger competitors.
 These consolidations can increase scale and growth for the aggressor, but leave the little guys; businesses and consumers, in the trash heap.

 Clients of waste management companies going through a consolidation are often left confused and frustrated.
 It’s typical for businesses to experience cost increases as a result of consolidation.
 It’s also common to experience service interruptions, which can impact daily operations and in turn, their own customers.